logos-co/roadmap/content/dst/waku/waku-scaling.md

 If nodes go online/offline, we should be able to retrieve missing messages from the store.

 #### Deliverables
 - [ ] A report on the results of the test, including analysis, data and metrics.
 - [ ] A list of any issues encountered.
 - [ ] Hard data and metrics from the simulation.

 ### Relay/DiscV5 Resources in Heterogenous Clusters
-Measure Relay bandwidth usage and DiscV5 bandwidth usage in heterogenous clusters involving different node implementations such as nwaku and go-waku
+Measure Relay bandwidth usage
+and DiscV5 bandwidth usage
+in heterogenous clusters
+involving different node implementations such as nwaku and go-waku.

 ### Deliverables
 - [ ] A report on the results of each test, including analysis, data and metrics.